coolcode/book/readme.md

 Hi, guys.
-I am an English learner like you.
-And at the same time I am a geeker so I try to make a simple blog to post some English essays and novels.
-Essays or novels being posted on this website would be broken up into sections with about 2000 words as same as the essay on IELTS test exam.
+I made a simple blog to post some English essays and novels for learning English.
+All essays or novels on this website would be splitted into posts and the total words of each post are about 2000 as short posts can be easily read in a spare time.